kyma-project/api-gateway/hack/managed-kyma-migration/README.md

-# Managed Kyma migration
+# SAP BTP, Kyma runtime migration

-> **NOTE**: This documentation is relevant for managed Kyma only and does not apply to OS Kyma.
+> **NOTE**: This documentation is relevant for SAP BTP, Kyma runtime only and does not apply to open-source Kyma.

 ## Scenarios

-### Provisioning of API Gateway CR via Lifecycle-Manager in a new cluster
+### Provisioning of API Gateway CR using Lifecycle Manager in a new cluster

-If there is no APIGateway CR, then Lifecycle Manager provisions the default API Gateway CR defined in the API Gateway ModuleTemplate.
+If there is no APIGateway custom resource (CR), then Lifecycle Manager provisions the default API Gateway CR defined in the API Gateway ModuleTemplate.
 The migration adds the API Gateway module to the Kyma CR.

-### Provisioning of Istio CR via Lifecycle Manager in a cluster with existing modules
+### Provisioning of Istio CR using Lifecycle Manager in a cluster with existing modules

 If there is no APIGateway CR, then Lifecycle Manager provisions the default APIGateway CR defined in the APIGateway ModuleTemplate.
 The migration adds the API Gateway module to the Kyma CR without overwriting existing module configuration.